GeoscienceAustralia/dea-coastlines/README.md

 ### Annual coastlines
 Annual coastline vectors from 1988 to 2019 that represent the median or ‘typical’ position of the coastline at approximately mean sea level tide (0 m AHD) for each year.
-   * Semi-transparent coastlines have low certainty due to either few non-cloudy satellite observations, or poor tidal modelling performance.
+   * Semi-transparent coastlines have low certainty due to either few non-cloudy satellite observations, poor tidal modelling performance, or aerosol issues (see [Caveats and limitations](#caveats-and-limitations))

 ![DEA CoastLines coastlines layer](visualisation/deacl_coastlines.JPG)